Purpose organic product procedure

 Planning

-When planning the production order, the production of products with a is taken into account.
+When planning the production order, the production of products with a claim is taken into account.
 Organic is one of the first to be produced.
 If this is not possible from a planning point of view, the line will be emptied before the start and cleaned.

 Purchasing organic products